FedEx Files Lawsuit for Full Refund of Trump's Emergency Tariffs - PRESS AI WORLD

 Credited from: CBSNEWS

-• FedEx has filed a lawsuit for a full refund of tariffs imposed by Trump.
+• FedEx has filed a lawsuit against the US government for a full refund of tariffs imposed by Trump.

-• Trade experts expect a wave of similar lawsuits seeking tariff reimbursements.
+• Trade experts predict a wave of lawsuits from companies seeking reimbursement.

 SHARE THIS ARTICLE: